 Lung Biology Laboratory

-We study the cell and molecualr biology of lung inflammation by real-time fluorescence imaging.
-Severe, rapidly progressing lung inflammation causes acute lung injury, a debilitating condition that usually requires intensive care therapy under mechanical ventilation.
-It is estimated that about 250,000 people suffer from acute lung injury in the US alone, with a mortality rate of 20-25%.
+We study the cell and molecular biology of lung inflammation by real-time fluorescence imaging and multiple other approaches.
+Severe, rapidly progressing lung inflammation causes the disease called Acute Lung Injury (ALI), a debilitating condition in which there is breakdown of fluid barriers separating blood from the inhaled air, causing fluid accumulation in the lung’s airspaces.
+The resulting respiratory failure requires respiratory support by mechanical ventilators in critical care units.
+It is estimated that about 250,000 people suffer from ALI in the US alone, with a mortality rate of 20-25%.
 Patients who survive the disease continue to have a high rate of morbidity for many years.
-Despite these statistics, there is really no "cure" for acute lung injury in the sense that one cannot administer an agent that reverses the illness or blocks its progress.
-The available therapy continues to be of the supportive kind in which the patient's physiological deterioration is kept in check.
+Despite these statistics, there is really no "cure" for ALI in the sense that one cannot administer an agent that reverses the illness or blocks its progress.
+The available therapy continues to be supportive in that the patient's physiological deterioration is kept in check.

-Prime causes of acute lung injury are infection and sepsis.
-According to the WHO, lower respiratory tract infections are the fifth largest cause of death in high-income countries and the third largest cause worlwide.
-Other causes inlcude gastric acid aspiration, lung barotrauma, pulmonary embolism and smoke inhalation.
+Prime causes of ALI are infection and sepsis.
+According to the WHO, lower respiratory tract infections are the fifth largest cause of death in high-income countries and the third largest cause worldwide.
+Other causes include gastric acid aspiration, lung barotrauma, pulmonary embolism and smoke inhalation.
 These conditions can be replicated in animal models, providing a means to understand basic disease mechanisms and to develop products that might be therapeutically effective in the clinical setting.